2C-T-17: Toxicity

 The toxicity of 2C-T-17 is not well-documented.
 It is much less potent than 2C-T-7, but it may be expected that at very high doses it would display similar toxicity to that of other phenethylamines of the 2C-T family.

 Pharmacology

 Pharmacodynamics

 The mechanism of action that produces 2C-T-17's hallucinogenic effects has not been specifically established, however it is most likely to result from action as a serotonin 5-HT_{2A} receptor agonist in the brain, a mechanism of action shared by all of the hallucinogenic tryptamines and phenethylamines for which the mechanism of action is known.

 Chemistry

 2C-T-17 is the 2 carbon homologue of Aleph-17, which has never been synthesized.
 The full chemical name is 2-[4-(2-butyl thio)-2,5-dimethoxy phenyl]ethanamine.
 The drug has structural properties similar to drugs in the 2C-T series, with the most closely related compounds being 2C-T-7 and 2C-T-8.

+Synthesis

+The chemical synthesis of 2C-T-17 has been described.